ni/nimi-python/docs/nidcpower/class.rst

         Determines when, in seconds, the device generates the Source Complete event, potentially starting a measurement if the :py:attr:`nidcpower.Session.measure_when` property is set to :py:data:`~nidcpower.MeasureWhen.AUTOMATICALLY_AFTER_SOURCE_COMPLETE`.
         Refer to the Single Point Source Mode and Sequence Source Mode topics for more information.
-        Valid Values: 0 to 167 seconds
+        Valid Values: The PXIe-4051 supports values from 0 to 39 seconds.
+        The PXIe-4147 supports values from 0 to 26.5 seconds.
+        The PXIe-4151 supports values from 0 to 42 seconds.
+        The PXIe-4162/4163 and PXIe-4190 support values from 0 to 23 seconds.
+        All other supported instruments support values from 0 to 167 seconds.
         Default Value: 0.01667 seconds

+        .. note:: NI-DCPower uses the terms "source" and "output".
+However, while sinking with electronic loads and SMUs these correspond to "sinking" and "input", respectively.

-        .. note:: This property is not supported on all devices.
+            This property is not supported on all devices.
 For more information about supported devices, search ni.com for Supported Properties by Device.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.